AndreasRoither/flutter_projects/README.md

 ## Overview

-Repository for personal flutter test projects to test out stuff and learn.
+Repository for personal flutter test projects to test out new stuff and learn.
+The goal is to build different apps while increasing the difficulty or to try out new ideas along the way.

 ## Apps

-## Flutterdoro
+### Flutterdoro

 A simple pomodoro timer in flutter.
 Main goal was to recreate the app "[Pomotroid](https://www.electronjs.org/apps/pomotroid)" to increase the difficulty from the last project.